theohbrothers/Get-DuplicatePhotos/README.md

 This script locates duplicate image files between two sets of folders (source vs other).

-It is fairly normal to copy images from your Camera Roll from instance, and then leave traces of copies around after modifying them.
-This script helps to identify those duplicates.
+It is fairly normal to copy images from your Camera Roll from instance, and then leave traces of those edited copies around after modifying them.
+This script helps to locate those duplicates, assuming they still have their original the image metadata (i.e. `Date Taken`).

 ## How it works